Lizantai98/ecommerce-sales-analysis-excel/README.md

 The completed dashboard provides a concise view of revenue, profitability, products, customers, geographic performance, and shipping efficiency.

 This project strengthened my practical skills in Excel analytics, Power Query, Pivot Tables, data visualization, KPI development, and business-focused data analysis.

+# About Me
+Hi there!
+I'm Elizabeth Antai, a Product Designer transitioning into Data Analytics, building SQL & PostgreSQL projects that turn data into business insights.